javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/article.md

 - [Object.getOwnPropertyNames(obj)](mdn:js/Object/getOwnPropertyNames) -- returns an array of all own string property names.

-If we want *everything*:
+If we want *all* properties:

 - [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) -- returns an array of all own property names.

-All of them operate on the object itself.
+These methods are a bit different about which properties they return, but all of them operate on the object itself.
 Properties from the prototype are not listed.

-But `for..in` loop is different: it also gives inherited properties.
+The `for..in` loop is different: it loops over inherited properties too.

 For instance: